 Notice I didn't say "if you haven't seen a total solar eclipse..."
 A total eclipse is an experience.
 Don't settle for photos or even videos.
 Don't even settle for some person's account - not even mine.
 You need to feel it with all your senses - in real time.

-I'm not talking about some spiritual moment... though some might take it as one.
+I'm not talking about having some spiritual moment... though others might say it's akin to one.
 This is a rare, fleeting, precious, and unusual physical event.
-And it's unlike any sunset or sunrise (or frankly any other moment) you've experienced.
+And it's unlike any sunset or sunrise (or frankly any other moment) a person can experience.

 But, if you're going to do it, you have to be in the path of totality.
 Otherwise, you're really just getting a partial eclipse.
 And that's fun, don't get me wrong.
 It's just not the same thing.